-In addition, although the actual value has not declined significantly, an allowance for investment losses is provided when the actual value at the end of the fiscal year has declined by 30% or more.
+In addition, although the actual value has not declined significantly, the Company's policy is to record an allowance for investment losses when the actual value declines by 30% or more at the end of the fiscal year.

 Real value is calculated based on the net asset value per share reflecting the valuation difference based on the market value of assets, etc. and excess earning power, etc.